-In Wallonia, the emissions are spatialized by using the energy balances by municipality.
-For each municipality, detailed emissions and energy consumptions from the E-PRTR point sources are known as well as for ETS plants, their locations and their energy consumptions and also for beer production plants, the locations and the emissions.
-The aggregated site specific energy consumption is substracted from the energy balance of the municipality and the residual energy consumption is used to calculate the emissions and are mapped by using industrial economic zone as surrogate.
-The emissions from the production of bread (2H1), from construction and demolition (2A5b) and storage of mineral products (2A5c) are mapped by using the part of the Sector Plan concerning the habitat zone and the economic zones.
+In Wallonia, the emissions are gridded by using the energy balances by municipality.
+For each municipality, detailed emissions and energy consumptions from the E-PRTR point sources are known and also for ETS plants, the locations and the energy consumption is known, as well as the location and the emissions for beer production plants.
+The aggregated site specific energy consumption is subtracted from the energy balance of the municipality and the residual energy consumption is used to calculate the emissions.
+These collective emissions are mapped by using industrial economic zone as surrogate.
+The emissions from the production of bread (2H2), from construction and demolition (2A5b) and storage of mineral products (2A5c) are mapped by using the part of the Sector Plan concerning the habitat zone and the economic zones.

-In Flanders, all emissions (except NMVOC, POP's, particulate matter and heavy metals) of the facilities that are obliged to report their emissions according to a threshold (see IIR Chapter 1) are allocated as a point source.
-The emissions that are estimated in a collective way (below the threshold, see IIR Chapter 1) are spatialized by shapefiles per sector (distribution per km2, per industrial zones or per municipality).
+In Flanders, emission calculation and distribution methodologies differ by pollutant.
+All emissions (except NMVOC, POPs, particulate matter and heavy metals) of the facilities that are obliged to report their emissions according to a threshold (see IIR Chapter 1) are allocated as a point source.
+The emissions that are estimated in a collective way (below the threshold, see IIR Chapter 1) encompass emissions of several sectors (1A2a, 1A2b, 1A2c, 1A2d, 1A2e, 1A2f and 1A2gviii) and these are all spatialized based upon a Tier 1 approach: emission distribution per industrial zone relative to the total industrial zone area in Flanders.

-Emissions of NMVOC and POPs are allocated by the EISSA tool (Emission Inventory Support System Air, Sleeuwaert et al., 2012), either as point sources or by an allocation pattern.
-Emissions of particulate matter and heavy metals are allocated as a point source (facilities with emissions above the threshold) or by shapefiles per sector (industrial zones, patterns of chemical facilities, pattern of iron and steel sector,...)(Decoene, 2012).

-The locations of the point sources or the emissions that are spatialized otherwise are 'translated' to the right EMEP grid by means of a datawarehouse.
+Emissions of NMVOC and POPs are allocated by the EISSA tool (Emission Inventory Support System Air, Sleeuwaert et al., 2012), either as point sources or by a spatial pattern.
+NMVOC emissions are mapped as point sources (1A1b, 1A2a, 1A2b, 2A3, 2C1, 2C7c, 2D3b) or by the number of jobs in the particular subsector (1A2gviii, 1A2c, 1A2d, 1A2f, 1A2e, 2H2).
+POP emissions are also mapped as point source if available or else spatialized based upon proxy (number of employees in relevant subsector).
+Emissions of particulate matter and heavy metals are allocated as a point source (facilities with emissions above the threshold) or by a spatial pattern per sector (industrial zones, pattern of chemical facilities, pattern of iron and steel sector, ...).
+The emissions from the point sources and the emissions that are distributed via a detailed spatial pattern are combined and converted to the EMEP grid by means of a datawarehouse.